McLaren MCL32

-After an improvement in the previous year, 2017 was a rough season for McLaren.
+After an improvement in the previous year, 2017 was a rough season for McLaren more akin to the kind of season the MP4-30 had endured in 2015.
 The cars were slow and the team's Honda engines proved to be very unreliable for much of the beginning of the season.
 Alonso retired from the opening two races and the team suffered double retirements in China, Monaco, and Italy.
 The team failed to score a point until Baku, when Alonso finished 9th, with Vandoorne picking up his first point of the season with 10th in Hungary.
 McLaren finished 9th in the Constructors' Championship, with 30 points, three more than their first season back with Honda power in 2015.

-The MCL32 was the first McLaren car not to field the British drivers regularly in the McLaren driver's line-up since the McLaren MP4-21 car in 2006 when McLaren paired the Finnish Kimi Räikkönen and Colombian Juan Pablo Montoya as their 2006 season drivers.
-Montoya was replaced mid-season by Spaniard Pedro de la Rosa.
+The MCL32 was the first McLaren F1 car not to field any British drivers regularly in the McLaren driver's line-up since the MP4-21 in 2006, when McLaren paired the Finnish Kimi Räikkönen and Colombian Juan Pablo Montoya (who was replaced mid-season by Spaniard Pedro de la Rosa) as their 2006 season drivers.
+It was the first McLaren F1 car featured with a shark fin since the MP4-25 in 2010.